Berkanktk/CyberSecurity/More/Log Analysis/Readme.md

 * Were their actions successful?
 * What was the result of their action?

+# Security Purposes
+Logging and configuration for security purposes are typically planned to detect and respond to anomalies and security issues.
+For example, configuration to verify the authenticity of user activity to ensure authorisation control and timely detection of unauthorised access.
+The main focus areas of this approach are:

+* Anomaly and threat detection
+* Logging user authentication data
+* Ensuring the system's integrity and data confidentiality

 # Log Types
 Specific log types can offer a unique perspective on a system's operation, performance, and security.
 While there are various log types, we will focus on the most common ones that cover approximately 80% of the typical use cases.